RoiMeshulam/DeliveriesProject/README.md

 ### 🔹 Admin Panel (Manager):
 - View all incoming deliveries.
-- Assign deliveries to drivers.
+- Assign tasks to workers.
 - Track delivery progress.
-- Call delivery personnel (hands-free).
+- Add new user to system.

 ### 🔹 Delivery Personnel App:
 - See assigned deliveries in real time.
-- Open Waze for directions.
+- Open Waze for directions && make phone call in a buttom press.
-- Update status (e.g., "Picked Up", "Delivered").
+- Update status ("Delivered").

 ---